seanfroste/vscode-spectra-assist/README.md

-# vscode-spectre-assist
+# vscode-spectra-assist

 ## Features

-Syntax Highlighting for spectre `*.in` files (specifically calculation statements in input files)
+Syntax Highlighting for spectra `*.in` files (specifically calculation statements in input files)

 Makes the code just that _**little**_ bit easier on the eyes.